TREVOR "The Games Man"

 4. Win-Win Cancellation Policy

-1. How Set Up For A Show So They Can Enjoy It Even More
+1. How To Set Up A Room For A Show So They Can Enjoy It Even More

-Here's a few suggestions if you're setting up for one of TREVOR's stage shows:
+Here are some suggestions if you are setting up for one of TREVOR's stage shows:

 A. If you are planning to set up chairs audience-style, they work better in curved rows around the performance area.
 People can see better and they feel closer to the show.

-B. If the room is a rectangle, it usually works better if you arrange it so that the "front" of the room where the show will be is on one of the long sides.
+B. If there is no stage and the room is a rectangle, it usually works better if you arrange it so that the "front" of the room where the show will be is on one of the long sides.
 This way, more people will have front row seats, and again, everyone will feel closer to the show.
-If the audience will be sitting on the floor, I usually automatically set it up this way.
+If the audience (or just the kids) will be sitting on the floor, I usually automatically set it up this way.

-C. If it's a family show and you want parents to participate, make families sit together.
+C. If it's a family show and you want parents to participate with their children, make families sit together.
 It works.
 It works even better if you word it that kids have to sit with their parents.
+This way, the parents will not only be involved throughout the show, but will also be able to role-model proper audience etiquette for their children.

-D. If it's a kid show and you really don't care if the adults participate, please ask them ahead of time not to stand in the back and talk during the show.
-It's very distracting for those who are participating, and often makes it difficult for the performer and the kids to hear each other.
-Especially in a small room or a big echo-y gym!
+D. If it's specifically a show just for the kids and you really don't care if the adults participate, please ask them ahead of time not to stand in the back and talk during the show.
+It is very distracting for those who are participating, and it can even sometimes make it difficult for the performer and the kids to hear each other.
+Especially in a small room or in a big echo-y gym or cafeteria!

 2. Block Booking Discounts

 Block booking is basically a group discount for several groups in the same area that get together and all book performances for the same day.
 This saves me time and travel expenses, and I'm delighted to pass the saving on to you.
 The more groups that join you, the more you all save.
 Take $50 off each group's cost for each additional show you book.
-So, one show costs $400.
-Two shows are $350 each.
-Three run $300 each.
-Four are $250 each.
-Five (the max) are just $200 apiece... a collective savings of $1,000 ($200 each -- that's 50% off!) if you arrange for five shows on the same day!
+So, one show costs $450.
+Two shows are $400 each.
+Three run $350 each.
+Four are $300 each.
+Five (the max) are just $250 apiece... a collective savings of $1,000 ($200 each times 5) if you arrange for five shows on the same day!

 3. Repeat Performance Policy

-If you book me at least once each year, I will never raise the cost.
-Period.
+This is very simple: If you book me at least once each year, I will never raise the cost.
+Ever.

-I have quite a few clients who book me for an event year after year after year.
-I love their loyal patronage and reward them by never raising the price for them.
-For instance, Northwest Park Fair in Windsor CT has booked me every year since 1992, and is still paying my 1992 rates!
-They've saved several thousand dollars already just by sticking with the tried and true.
-So lock your event in now by booking me every year -- the savings over the long run are huge, and continue to build up the longer our relationship goes on.
+I have quite a few clients who book me for their event year after year after year, or book me for some sort of program each calendar year.
+I love their loyal patronage and reward them by never raising the price for their event.
+For instance, Northwest Park in Windsor CT has booked me for the Northwest Park Fair every year since 1992 and is still paying my 1992 rates!
+They've saved thousands of dollars already just by sticking with the tried and true.
+So lock your event in now by booking me every year -- the savings over the long run are huge, and continue to build up the longer our yearly relationship continues.

 4. Win-Win Cancellation Policy

 Many professional entertainers build a Cancellation Fee into their contracts.
 Usually it's around 50% of the full fee.
-But this means that if you cancel, I get paid for doing nothing, and you just plain get nothing for your money--- and I'm just plain not comfortable with that.
+But this means that if you cancel, I get paid for doing nothing and you get nothing for your money--- and I'm just plain not comfortable with that.

-So I've developed a win-win cancellation policy that equally respects both your show and my income.
-When we agree that in exchange for my services at a certain time and location you will pay me the agreed-upon fee on that date, therefore: If you cancel for any reason, then you agree to send me the full amount by the date you agreed and I will send you a rain check for a show at a mutually agreed upon future date and time.
+When we agree that in exchange for my services at a certain time and location you will pay me the agreed-upon fee on that date, therefore: If you cancel for any reason, then you agree to send me the full amount by the date you agreed and I will send you a rain check with no expiration date that is good for a show at a mutually agreed upon date and time of your choosing.
 If I cancel for any reason and you don't want to reschedule, then I agree to send you a check for the full amount.
 What this means for me is that my bills get paid on time; and what this means for you is that you will get either a show or a check!
 Nice, huh?

-By the way, in over 35 years of performing and over 5,000 appearances, I've never canceled a show.
+By the way, in 50 years of performing and over 7,000 appearances, I've never canceled a show.
 And I'd appreciate it if you understood that it's really not okay for you to cancel either --- even if we don't have signatures, deposit, or whatever.
 If you agreed, please honor your commitment.

 Everyone I explain this to seems to suddenly understand when they learn that this is my sole source of income, not just a weekend hobby -- it's my job, folks.
 Nobody likes to hear that they won't be getting a paycheck this week because the boss's kid got sick, the weather was bad, or someone just plain changed their mind!